 A paraphrase of a line from “The Star-Spangled Banner”: “And the rockets’ red glare, the bombs bursting in air …”

 Hey, I’m in a Buggles video!

-The Buggles was a new wave band founded in 1977; their biggest hit was "Video Killed the Radio Star," in 1979; two years later the video for the song was the first video ever aired on MTV.
+The Buggles were a new wave band founded in 1977; their biggest hit was “Video Killed the Radio Star,” in 1979; two years later the video for the song was the first video ever aired on MTV.